Administrative Ruling, Office of the President

 Violations of this Policy may result in disciplinary action, up to and including dismissal for employees and suspension for students.
 Individuals who violate this Policy may also have their access to the MSU network or to certain data sources or software applications revoked.
 In some cases, they may also be subject to civil and criminal penalties under state or federal laws governing certain Confidential Data.

 Situations may arise for which additional advice may be required.
-Unit-level data security administrators; Academic Human Resources; Human Resources; CIO and Vice Provost for IT Services; the Office of the Registrar; Academic Services; Analytics and Data Solutions; University Archives and Historical Collections; the Office of Regulatory Affairs; or the Office of the General Counsel may be consulted as appropriate.
+Unit-level data security administrators; Academic Human Resources; Human Resources; CIO of IT Services; the Office of the Registrar; Academic Services; Analytics and Data Solutions; University Archives and Historical Collections; the Office of Regulatory Affairs; or the Office of the General Counsel may be consulted as appropriate.

 - Original policy published on December 4, 2010.